 The Next Women blog says they bring value in a number of ways.
-A platform for entrepreneurial minded women to connect, learn from one another and find education on a variety of subjects.They also have chapters of the organization located throughout the US – women can network and their share ideas one-on-one.
+A platform for entrepreneurial-minded women to connect, learn from one another and find education on a variety of subjects.They also have chapters of the organization located throughout the US – women can network and share ideas one-on-one.

-Lindsey Havens of Phishlabs feels that “while there are some great sites that cater towards entrepreneurs and business women, this blog is a good read.
+Lindsey Havens of Phishlabs feels that “while there are some great sites that cater to entrepreneurs and businesswomen, this blog is a good read.
 There are articles that touch upon a variety of subjects including, marketing, company branding, small business technology and funding.”

 Joanna Douglas, the Owner of Clean Affinity Cleaning Service “I was very confused about where to start first.
 This (and other) blog(s) help me out a lot in terms of what to do as a business owner.
 They’re great if you are just starting out.
 Some of the blog owners answer your questions personally, and give you excellent insights.”

 Deborah Sweeney, CEO of MyCorporation loves great business blogs and finds them to be inspirational and thought-provoking.
 She recommends Entrepreneur with advice, insight, profiles and guides for established and aspiring entrepreneurs worldwide.
 “It offers content on grants, revenue-raising, leadership, growth mindset and inspiration.
 A great resource!”